jimeh/emacs-builds/README.md

 <p align="center">
   <strong>
-    Nightly binary builds of Emacs for macOS, with native-compilation enabled, as a self-contained Emacs.app.
+    Nightly binary builds of Emacs for macOS as a self-contained Emacs.app, with native-compilation.
   </strong>
 </p>

 ## Features

-- Self-contained Emacs.app application, with no external dependencies.
+- Self-contained Emacs.app application bundle, with no external dependencies.
 - Native-compilation is enabled in nightly builds from the `master` branch of Emacs, and should just work without the need to install GCC, libgccjit, or any other dependencies.